-- 2020-2021 Head of Sixth Form will continue to lead on this.
-From April 2021 the Senior Deputy Head will lead on this. - The lead Governors on Diversity and Inclusion will meet with the Senior Deputy Head termly and review progress and monitor - The Senior Deputy Head will prepare a report each term for discussion with lead governors and then for the Head's report to the full board of Governors meeting
+- The Deputy Head Wellbeing and Head of Marden will lead on this. - The lead Governors on Diversity and Inclusion will meet with the Deputy Head termly and review progress and monitor - The Deputy Head will prepare a report each term for discussion with lead governors and then for the Head's report to the full board of Governors meeting

-To ensure that this policy is operating effectively and encourages diversity in the School, all reported breaches of this policy will be recorded, and this record will be reviewed annually by the SLT through the complaints, behavior and bullying logs
+To ensure that this policy is operating effectively and encourages diversity in the school, all reported breaches of this policy will be recorded, and this record will be reviewed annually by the SLT through the complaints, behaviour and bullying logs.